-- 1. The organisation within the faculty (with all actors who play a role in the management, organisation, development and execution of the study programme.
-Through a clear division of tasks and responsibilities and mutual coordination, the actors jointly ensure a high-quality study programme). - 2.
+- 1. The organisation within the faculty, with all actors who play a role in the management, organisation, development and execution of the study programme.
+Through a clear division of tasks and responsibilities and mutual coordination, the actors jointly ensure a high-quality study programme. - 2.
 The evaluation system that monitors the quality of the study programme and provides the actors with information on the quality and is therefore aimed at educational development and continuous quality improvement.
 This will at least include the execution of the following activities on an annual basis: - a.
 The programme director writes an annual programme development plan, which is subject to advice from the programme committee.
 Improvement points regarding the study units are made available to students and staff. - b.
-Questionnaires at the end of each module or project: participating students are asked to fill out questionnaires at the end of each module. - c.
+Questionnaires and/or panel discussions halfway through and/or at the end of each module or semester: participating students are asked to fill out questionnaires either teachers and students will engage in discussions to exchange thoughts and experiences.
+Teachers may be required to respond to the evaluation results to the programme committee. - c.
 Study unit or module evaluations: a module or semester will be evaluated at least once every three years; if a study unit does not meet the criteria, it will be evaluated again the next time it is taught to determine whether appropriate measures have been taken. - d.
 Incidental activities: if necessary, further research will be conducted in addition to the aforementioned activities (e.g. research into facilities, time usage studies, exit studies, questionnaires among alumni, etc.). - e.
-Panel discussions: halfway through and/or at the end of a module, lecturers and students will engage in discussions to exchange thoughts and experiences. - f.
 NSE & NAE provide input for possible improvements within the programme. - 3.
-Teachers within the programme are required to acquire their University Teaching Qualification (UTQ) within 3 years after starting.
+Teachers within the programme are required to acquire their University Teaching Qualification (UTQ) within 3 years upon starting their position.